CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-7--Propositions.lagda.md

 # Lecture 2-7: Propositions

-In Lecture 1-X, we saw how to use types to represent propositions.
-But not all types have a sensible interpretation as propositions: an element of ``ℕ`` in some sense contains more information than the mere fact that a proposition being true.
+In Lecture 1-5, we saw how to use types to represent propositions.
+But not all types have a sensible interpretation as propositions: an element of ``ℕ`` in some sense contains more information than the mere fact of a proposition being true.
 How can we characterise which types should be thought of as propositions?

+Let's recall from Lecture 1-5 that when considering a type `A` as a proposition, we think of an element `a : A` as a witness to the fact that the proposition `A` is true.
+Once we've constructed at least one witness like this, we don't particularly care about the details of the
+construction: we don't want there to more than one way that the proposition `1 + 1 ≡ 2` can be true.

+We turn this observation into a definition: propositions are types that have *at most* one element.
+This Lecture will be spent discussing this notion of proposition and some of its properties.

 ## Contractible Types

-Before we get to defining propositions properly, we'll start with a class of types that is even simpler.
+Before we get to propositions, we'll start with a class of types that is even simpler: types that are not just propositions, but *true* propositions.

 A *singleton* is a type consisting of exactly one element.
 In ordinary set theory, if $a$ is an element of a set $A$, then the singleton